|

 racist comment and it

 ended his career?
-We
+I

 hear assholes say

 shit worse than that every day on the street.
+I’d

-We’d love it if it ended their
+love it if it ended their

 careers too, but it doesn’t.
+When

-When Bill
+Bill

 Clinton cheated on his wife, the Republicans justified bringing